 Get a quick view of the Analytical Writing Question types.

-Take a closer look at the Analytical Writing section, including sample questions with rationales, tips and more.
+Take a closer look at the Analytical Writing section, including sample questions, scored sample essay responses, reader commentary, tips and more.

 Modified Versions of Verbal Reasoning and Quantitative Reasoning Questions